 Unlike RPA bots, intelligent process automation solutions are ready-made for specific functions/processes.
-In other words, all functionality is designed with deep knowledge of finance management challenges and best practices.
-That’s why an intelligent process automation solution will deliver not only speed and accuracy, but will also include the means to meet corporate and legal compliance and ensure audit trails.
+In other words, all functionality is designed with deep knowledge of financial management challenges and best practices.
+That’s why an intelligent process automation solution will deliver not only speed and accuracy but will also include the means to meet corporate and legal compliance and ensure audit trails.

 Real-time integration to ERP systems

 Another major difference is pre-built integration into the ERP system, which enables data validation in real-time and helps the end-user to handle these errors in the user interface.